XuZuoLizzie/preprint-classification/README.md

 - Pandas and NumPy: For data manipulation and numerical operations.

 Data Quality and Variety:
-- Inconsistent data formats and quality, which were addressed through rigorous data cleaning and preprocessing steps.
+- Inconsistent data formats and quality: Enable data cleaning and preprocessing steps.
-- Imbalanced dataset: Balances the dataset using SMOTE to over-sample the minority classes.
+- Imbalanced dataset: Balance the dataset using SMOTE to over-sample the minority classes.

 ## Dataset
 The preprints used in this project were pre-labeled as “RCT”, “observational study”, and “other”.
 I downloaded preprint data, including titles, author names, affiliations, release dates, and abstracts, from preprint servers (MedRxiv and BioRxiv).
 The preprint datasets are saved as a TSV file.
 In case preprint datasets are inadequate for training and testing deep learning models, I also plan to retrieve and label additional PubMed articles related to COVID-19 treatments.
 The PubMed article datasets will be saved as XML files.